Kitchen Talk 02

 What’s a standard studio day for you?

-With paintings, I work on two to three different canvases at once and try to do 8-10 hours.
-Objects are tricky with experiments and tests, these days I try to do both at the same time and am somewhat failing.
-One thing at a time is hard but I guess it’s the only way for me.
+I work on two to three different canvases at once.
+Objects are tricky with experiments and tests, these days I try to do both at the same time and failing miserably.

 Personal experience vs. work?